Austrodanthonia caespitosa

 Common Wallaby Grass

-Description: Perennial grass about 90cm high with clumping habit.
+Description: Perennial grass about 0.8m high with clumping habit, spreading to 0.2m.
 Leaves fine and flat or rolled.
 Flowers in summer.
 Light green or pale seed heads.
 Individual plants may grow for up to six years.
 Slow growing.

 Cultivation: Prefers sun or part shade.
 Tolerates most soil types.
 Hardy.
 Frost and drought tolerant.